Harry Wade Exit Route

-The Harry Wade Exit Route was discovered and made by Harry Wade from Illinois in 1849.
+The Harry Wade Exit Route is a route (now a dirt road) in Death Valley.
+It was discovered and made by Harry Wade from Illinois in 1849.
 Harry Wade, his wife and children were in the Bennett-Arcan party caravan emigrating west.
-At the direction of guide Jefferson Hunt the caravan took a poorly planned turn and descended into Death Valley, California while looking for a shortcut off the Old Spanish Trail.
-The caravan of a 100 wagons were looking for the shortcut to get to the California Gold Rush sooner.
+At the direction of guide Jefferson Hunt, the caravan took a poorly planned turn and descended into Death Valley, California, while looking for a shortcut off the Old Spanish Trail.
+The caravan of 100 wagons was looking for the shortcut to get to the California Gold Rush sooner.
 Several in the group died while there, affording the valley its namesake.
-Harry Wade found a path out of the Valley, the trail he made is today called the Harry Wade Road, a dirt road.
-After departing Death Valley Wade found the Old Spanish Trail and came to Southern California though the Cajon Pass.
+Harry Wade found a path out of the Valley; the trail he made is today called the Harry Wade Road, a dirt road.
+After departing Death Valley, Wade found the Old Spanish Trail and came to Southern California though the Cajon Pass.
 Many in the party also suffered but nonetheless made it out of Death Valley.
-Harry Wade Exit Route was designated a California Historic Landmark (No.622) on October 9, 1957.
+The Harry Wade Exit Route was designated a California Historic Landmark (No. 622) on October 9, 1957.
 A marker was placed about 30 miles north of Baker, California, on the Harry Wade Exit Route, to designate where his family escaped.
 The marker is at the southern end of Death Valley National Park.